 “I think that very few of the assets that are frozen are in the United States,” Clawson told Alhurra in an interview last week.
 “I think the U.S. would have to persuade other countries, other governments, and that could be difficult.”

-Reuters reported last week that the United Arab Emirates agreed to unlock billions of dollars to Iran, which the Gulf state’s Ministry of Foreign Affairs soon after called “false and unfounded.”
+Reuters reported last week that the United Arab Emirates agreed to unlock billions of dollars to Iran.
+The Gulf state’s Ministry of Foreign Affairs soon after denied any such intention, calling the report “false and unfounded.”

-And then there is the Strait of Hormuz, the global chokepoint through which roughly one-fifth of the world’s oil and liquefied natural gas passes.
-Its disruptions have caused global oil and gas prices to soar, and many have been hurting at the pump.
+To what extent will the deal unlock the Strait of Hormuz, the global chokepoint through which roughly one-fifth of the world’s oil and liquefied natural gas passes?
+Disruptions there have caused global oil and gas prices to soar, aiding some producers but hurting consumers at the pump in the U.S. and elsewhere.

 Trump also claimed on Sunday that the strait will be “permanently toll-free,” but that might not be possible either.
 On Monday, Iran floated charging fees for ships passing through.